-Welcome as our guest at UiB.
-Here is some practical information for our guest researchers from abroad.
-We hope this will give you a good start on your visit at UiB.
+Welcome as our guest at the University of Bergen (UiB).
+Here is some practical information for our guest researchers and visiting PhD students from abroad.
+We hope this will give you a good start on your visit to UiB.

 The university receives many requests from researchers wanting to visit us for a period.
 Usually you will have the best chance to succeed in making a research visit, if you first establish direct contact with our researchers in your field.

 If you neeed help to establish contact, we can assist you.
 Contact us at: email@example.com.

 If you are a citizen of a Nordic country there are no requirements if you are staying less than six months.